 In fact, almost everywhere you look in the healthcare sector, there are opportunities to improve manual and duplicated processes and, crucially, free up healthcare professionals’ time to care for their patients.

-The benefits of intelligent automation and RPA
+The Benefits of Intelligent Automation and RPA

 Intelligent automation and RPA combine the power of artificial intelligence (AI) and machine learning (ML) to deliver digital workers, which can take mundane tasks away from humans.
 Digital workers can be trained to retrieve data, enter it into forms and report back on progress with a full audit process in place.
 For healthcare providers, this can translate into a series of benefits, including:

-The complexity of core IT systems leads to high operating costs for healthcare organizations, long wait times for patients and frustrations for staff.
-People are used as the glue between systems, transferring data with printouts and rekeying information across the multiple processes.
+The complexity of core IT systems leads to high operating costs for healthcare organizations, long wait times for patients, and frustrations for staff.
+People are used as the glue between systems, transferring data with printouts and rekeying information across multiple processes.
 By automating processes, healthcare organizations can improve back-office operations significantly.

-By improving back-office systems and introducing the type of self-service channels that people have become used to in other areas of their lives, healthcare providers can improve patient experiences by some margin.
+By improving back-office systems and introducing the type of self-service channels that people have become used to in other areas of their lives, healthcare providers can improve the patient experience by some margin.
 From self-service portals to self-check-in kiosks, digital workers are helping patients find more convenient ways to access care that reduces the time they spend filling out paperwork and sitting in the waiting room.

-Driving down costs, ensuring financial efficiencies, and innovating new revenue streams are all central meeting and maintaining desired service standards.
+Driving down costs, ensuring financial efficiencies, and innovating new revenue streams are all central to meeting and maintaining desired service standards.
 This means ensuring operating costs are kept low, processes are running efficiently and new ideas can be implemented at pace.
 It can be delivered by flexing existing resources to meet peaks in demand, for example, or by introducing new billable services without needing to add additional headcount.

 As well as improving working practices and patient experiences, intelligent automation and RPA can help with the critically important issue of eliminating human error by reducing inefficient practices, such as rekeying data.
 If there is one central version of the truth about patient information, accessed by automated systems supported by digital workers, then there will less chance of mistakes being made.